-Generic images of Red Hat Enterprise Linux and CentOS may block external access to port 443.
-Due to this restriction, you may be unable to connect to the Administrator web UI after installing Unified Manager.
-Running the following command allows access to port 443 for all external users and applications on a generic Red Hat Enterprise Linux or CentOS system.
+Generic images from Red Hat and CentOS block external access to port 443.
+If your browser is unable to connect to your OnCommand product, this may be the issue.
+The following command enables access to port 443 for all external users and applications:

-firewall-cmd --zone=public --add-port=443/tcp --permanent; firewall-cmd --reload sudo yum install firewalld
+firewall-cmd -zone=public -add-port=443/tcp -permanent; firewall-cmd -reload